CJGreig/QGIS-Documentation/docs/training_manual/expressions/expression.rst

 proper symbology that indicates five different categories for street tree management, and priortiy ranking.
-You will have to write a 1 - 2 page report outlining the five street tree management classes you chose to use, and explain the rational for each managementclass, using references.
+You will have to write a 1 - 2 page report outlining the five street tree management classes you chose to use, and explain the rational for each management class, using references.
 A list of references must be included with the report (not included in the 1-2 pages).

 This lab will have you working with: